rob-moss/terraform-iks/tfe/README.md

 export TF_VAR_addons_list="[\"ccp-monitor\", \"kubernetes-dashboard\"]"
 ```

-You can also just add one or the other by changing the size of the list.
+You can also just include one or the other add-ons.

 ## Optional Variables